Terms and conditions

 - The type of payment for the price of the merchandise, information about the requested type of delivery of the merchandise and

-- Information about the costs associated with delivery of the merchandise (all this further referred to as “order”).
+- Information about the costs associated with the delivery of the merchandise (all this further referred to as “order”).

 - Before the order is sent to the seller, the buyer has an opportunity to check and alter any information entered into the order, which also includes the chance to discover and correct mistakes created while entering data into the order.
 The order is sent to the seller by clicking the button “Confirm order”.
 Data entered into the order will be considered accurate by the seller.